orthodoxnobody/orthodoxnobody/content/about.md

 1. John 18:36 - translation by Father Lazarus Moore

 2. Schmemann, Alexander.
 The Journals of Father Alexander Schmemann, 1973-1983.
 Translated by Juliana Schmemann, St. Vladimir’s Seminary Press, 2000, p.
-142.
+142. (this is a commonly accepted quote and reference, however I have not been able to verify it and I don't have this work.
+I will do my best to verify this, and if I am wrong, expect that it will be removed).